theNewDynamic/aba-icc/aba-news/_posts/2014-08-24-2014-international-humanitarian-law-dialogues.md

 ---

-Please find video links to updates for each international criminal tribunal, specifically updates on the International Criminal Court by [Fatou Bensouda](https://www.youtube.com/watch?v=FDH2dNJ7t3c), International Criminal Tribunal for the former Yugoslavia by [Serge Brammertz](https://www.youtube.com/watch?v=QgSK9VMQdQQ), International Criminal Tribunal for Rwanda by [Hassan Jallow](https://www.youtube.com/watch?v=ee5wZ3wC2oU), Special Court for Sierra Leone by [Brenda Hollis](https://www.youtube.com/watch?v=XNTiWx77Gro), and the Extraordinary Chambers in the Courts of Cambodia by [Nicholas Koumjian](https://www.youtube.com/watch?v=1nMJWNsMy3s).
+Please find video links to updates for each of the international criminal tribunals, specifically updates on the International Criminal Court by [Fatou Bensouda](https://www.youtube.com/watch?v=FDH2dNJ7t3c), International Criminal Tribunal for the former Yugoslavia by [Serge Brammertz](https://www.youtube.com/watch?v=QgSK9VMQdQQ), International Criminal Tribunal for Rwanda by [Hassan Jallow](https://www.youtube.com/watch?v=ee5wZ3wC2oU), Special Court for Sierra Leone by [Brenda Hollis](https://www.youtube.com/watch?v=XNTiWx77Gro), and the Extraordinary Chambers in the Courts of Cambodia by [Nicholas Koumjian](https://www.youtube.com/watch?v=1nMJWNsMy3s).